ONLYOFFICE/document-editor-react/README.md

 # @onlyoffice/document-editor-react

 This repo contains the ONLYOFFICE Docs React component which integrates [ONLYOFFICE Document Server](https://github.com/ONLYOFFICE/DocumentServer) into [React](https://react.dev/) projects.
-This procedure creates a [basic React application](https://github.com/facebook/create-react-app) containing an ONLYOFFICE Docs editor.

 **Please note**: Before working with this component, you need to install ONLYOFFICE Docs.
 To do so, you can use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended).